 Last Updated on

-It isn’t because I can’t get published by commercial publishers.
-In the past I’ve had seven books published in this way, both fiction and non-fiction, but I’ve become disillusioned with that route, as have many other writers.
+In the past I’ve had seven books published in this way, both fiction and non-fiction, but I’ve abandoned that route now, as have many other writers.

-The science writer John Horgan decided to self-publish his latest book.
+In a word, disillusionment.
+The science writer John Horgan explains why he decided to self-publish his latest book.
 “After I got the idea for Mind-Body Problems in 2015, I pitched it to a few agents and editors and got chilly responses.
 Fuck ‘em, I thought, and wrote the damn book anyway.”
 My feeling precisely.
 Mainstream publishing ain’t what it used to be.

-My novel was published by Chatto & Windus and my editor was one of the directors, Cecil Day Lewis, who shortly afterwards was appointed Poet Laureate.
+This is a consequence of the fact that the independent publshers who used to exist have virtually all been swallowed up by giant international conglomerates.
+Things were very different when my first book, a novel, was published by Chatto & Windus in 1967.
+My editor was one of the directors, Cecil Day Lewis, who shortly afterwards was appointed Poet Laureate.
 After my book was accepted I went to see him in his Central London office and he asked me if I would allow him to edit my manuscript for publication, assuring me that I could trust him to do a good job!
 He also said he thought I had married too young (something which I think he had done himself).